BIOP/ijp-imagetoatlas/registration.md

 You can navigate along the slices by pressing arrow keys or pushing `Previous` and `Next` in the `Display & Navigation` card.

-If you notice a problem in the review mode, you can switch back any time to the navigation mode in order to correct the slice position / orientation.
+If you notice a problem in the review mode, you can switch back any time to the `positioning mode` in order to correct the slice position or the atlas slicing angle.

 ---